Updated: Sep 9

 Tips for Visiting Seaside Heights

 What's New: On the northern end of the Boardwalk, the Carousel House pavilion is built but the carousel's horses are still being refurbished.
 In the meantime, the city has programmed a series of concerts, children events and theater in July and August in the pavilion.
-On the southern end of the boardwalk, the new Ocean Club Restaurant which includes a pool, beach area and luxury cabanas should open any day now.
+On the southern end of the boardwalk, the new Ocean Club Restaurant which includes a pool, beach area and luxury cabanas opened in mid-August.

 Access and Parking: The easiest route to Seaside Heights is via Route 37 from Exit 82 of the Garden State Parkway.
 There are a variety of paid lots.
 Street parking is usually metered during the summer.